byte-zone/Changelog/README.md

 # Twilight Changelog

+### Twilight Update: TwLoader 1.10.1 - November 27, 2024
+Updated to the latest game patch.

+---
 ### Twilight Update: TwLoader 1.9.9 - November 26, 2024
 #### Changes and Fixes:
 1. Fixed performance issues when using the menu.